Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Aldosterone is a very useful molecule, but it can cause big problems when it is in excess or at an inadequate level.
 Fortunately, doctors have ways to help most people with these problems.

-Hyperaldosteronism information from the Merck Manual (the online version of a leading medical textbook)
+- Hyperaldosteronism chapter from the consumer edition of the Merck Manual (a leading medical textbook)

-Adrenal Insufficiency and Addison's Disease information from the NIH
+- Adrenal Insufficiency and Addison's Disease from the NIH

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.